 PUBLIC TRANSPORTATION PROVIDED ALONG FIXED ROUTES: Policy

-- maintain and increase investment in improved public transit systems, for example, by purchasing accessible equipment and constructing comfortable, safe, and accessible transit stops and stations;
+- maintain and increase investment in improved public transit systems.
+For example, they can use accessible equipment and offer comfortable, safe, and accessible transit stops and stations.

-- encourage transit authorities to reduce fares for people with disabilities and older adults with low incomes; and
+- encourage transit authorities to reduce fares for people with disabilities and older adults with low incomes, including policies to implement free public transit where appropriate.

 - appropriate sufficient transit funds for capital assistance, operating subsidies, specialized transit, rural assistance, employment-based transportation, and research;

-- address state and local budget challenges associated with recessionary periods by providing transit systems serving large urban areas the short-term flexibility to use federal transit formula, discretionary, and stimulus funding for either capital or operating expenses; and
+- address state and local budget challenges associated with recessions by providing transit systems serving large urban areas the short-term flexibility to use federal transit formula, discretionary, and stimulus funding for either capital or operating expenses; and

 - provide funding for capital investments in public transportation, including for New Starts, on par with that provided for highways.